What's Open?

 Get Help

-If you have questions about Open Educational Practices or need help finding Open Educational Resources contact the Gwenna Moss Centre for Teaching and Learning (GMCTL)
+If you have questions about Open or would like help finding resources contact the Gwenna Moss Centre for Teaching and Learning (GMCTL).

 If you are looking for Open Resources to use in your course, connect with the University Library, and seek out a Library Liaison in your discipline.